Hometown: Upper Marlboro, MD

 High School: Gonzaga College High School

-We are pleased to bring back our Wisdom of Crowds experiment for the 2016-2017 season.
-In this series, we ask that you consider the points covered in our player preview to supplement your own personal insights and instincts to predict the points per game each scholarship player on the roster we score in the upcoming season.
+We are pleased to bring back our Wisdom of Crowds poll for the 2015-16 season.
+In this series, we ask you to consider the points covered in our player preview to supplement your own personal insight and instincts to predict the points per game each scholarship player on the roster will score in the upcoming season.